-The key to the success of any project is knowing which tasks to prioritize first and which can be held back until later.
-When Jira issues come in that need fixing urgently, do you drop what you’re doing or do you attempt to speed up and quickly finish what you’re on?
-And how do you ensure everyone is on the same page?
+The key to the success of any project is knowing which tasks to prioritize first and which can be held back till later.
+But how do you correctly prioritize work in Jira?
+When urgent Jira issues come in, do you drop what you’re doing, or do you attempt to speed up so you can quickly finish what you’re on?
+And how do you track and maintain progress to ensure everyone is on the same page?

-Prioritize Jira Issues Consistently
+Prioritize Jira issues consistently

-Customize Jira Priorities
+Customize Jira priorities

-- Now choose ‘Add priority’.
+- Now choose Add priority level.

 - Select an icon to represent the priority.

 - Choose a color for the priority, either from the color chart or by entering the appropriate HTML.

 - Now select Add, and your priority will be ready to use and available from the Priority dropdown menu.

 To associate priorities with particular projects, you can add them to a priority scheme and then link that scheme to your project.